Structural biology: History

 In 1912 Max Von Laue directed X-rays at crystallized copper sulfate generating a diffraction pattern.
 These experiments led to the development of X-ray crystallography, and its usage in exploring biological structures.
 In 1951, Rosalind Franklin and Maurice Wilkins used X-ray diffraction patterns to capture the first image of deoxyribonucleic acid (DNA).
 Francis Crick and James Watson modeled the double helical structure of DNA using this same technique in 1953 and received the Nobel Prize in Medicine along with Wilkins in 1962.

 Pepsin crystals were the first proteins to be crystallized for use in X-ray diffraction, by Theodore Svedberg who received the 1962 Nobel Prize in Chemistry.
 The first tertiary protein structure, that of myoglobin, was published in 1958 by John Kendrew.
 During this time, modeling of protein structures was done using balsa wood or wire models.
 With the invention of modeling software such as CCP4 in the late 1970s, modeling is now done with computer assistance.
 Recent developments in the field have included the generation of X-ray free electron lasers, allowing analysis of the dynamics and motion of biological molecules, and the use of structural biology in assisting synthetic biology.

 In the late 1930s and early 1940s, the combination of work done by Isidor Rabi, Felix Bloch, and Edward Mills Purcell led to the development of nuclear magnetic resonance (NMR).
 Currently, solid-state NMR is widely used in the field of structural biology to determine the structure and dynamic nature of proteins (protein NMR).

-In 1990, Richard Henderson produced the first three-dimensional, high resolution image of bacteriorhodopsin using cryogenic electron microscopy (cryo-EM).
-Since then, cryo-EM has emerged as an increasingly popular technique to determine three-dimensional, high resolution structures of biological images.
+In 1990, Richard Henderson and colleagues determined a high-resolution three-dimensional structure of bacteriorhodopsin using electron cryomicroscopy.
+Subsequent advances in electron detectors, image processing and three-dimensional reconstruction established cryo-electron microscopy (cryo-EM) as a major method for determining high-resolution structures of biological macromolecules.

 More recently, computational methods have been developed to model and study biological structures.
 For example, molecular dynamics (MD) is commonly used to analyze the dynamic movements of biological molecules.
 In 1975, the first simulation of a biological folding process using MD was published in Nature.
 Recently, protein structure prediction was significantly improved by a new machine learning method called AlphaFold.
 Some claim that computational approaches are starting to lead the field of structural biology research.